 More often than not, the real problem is the voltage regulator in the alternator.
 You can replace just the voltage regulator if you know the real problem.
 Otherwise, it would be best if you replaced the whole alternator.
 Before replacing the alternator, ensure your battery is not the problem.
 Go to Advance Auto Parts or AutoZone to troubleshoot your car and have them do a FREE alternator/battery check.
 This test may be able to point you in the right direction.

 Some Mercedes Benz models, such as the E or CLS Class, have a secondary battery.
 This is a smaller 12-volt auxiliary battery that is used as a backup.
 The system also checks this battery’s voltage; if it is lower than 12.6 volts, you will get the error on your dashboard.
 So if you replaced the main battery and were wondering why you are getting the Battery/Alternator Visit Workshop message, check this battery as well.
 Before you start the car after sitting for a few hours or overnight, grab a multimeter and check the voltage at the secondary and the main battery.
 If you have less than 12.5 volts at either one, you know your problem.
 You can get a multimeter for testing on Amazon for about $20, and they are very easy to use even if you have never used one before.
 For example this one,

 4. Battery Terminals

-Sequence of electrical system:
+The sequence of the electrical system:

-• Depending on the performance measured for the battery, consumers can be switched off in 2 priorities (switched off by means of CAN message).
-In this case you may get error message saying: malfunction electrical consumers switched off.
+• Depending on the performance measured for the battery, consumers can be switched off in 2 priorities (switched off using CAN message).
+In this case, you may get an error message: malfunction electrical consumers switched off.
 Check your batteries and alternator.